Does GEICO Have Good Roadside Assistance Coverage?

 The biggest question is whether it is worth it to pay $14 per year per vehicle or not.
 In most cases, you would spend well over $14 to tow your car, and when you have coverage through your insurance company, you do not have to worry about taking on towing plus repairs.
 Repairs will still be on you once you reach the facility, but the average tow is often over $150 – something you save by paying just $14 per year.
 Even if you don’t tow your vehicle once a year, that $14 per year will add up and you may eventually use it.

-Another thing to note is that if you use the towing service three to five times per year, GEICO may caution you about the excessive use, and you may be disqualified from having the policy again in the next renewal.
+Another thing to note is that with GEICO’s towing policy, if you use the towing service three to five times per year, you will be warned about the excessive use, and you may be disqualified from having the policy again in the next renewal.
 Therefore, keep that in mind if your vehicle requires frequent tows annually.